0xsequence/sequence-cli/README.md

   - `create-single-signer`: Create single signer Sequence wallet for any EOA and get the address
   - `identify-sequence-wallet`: Identify Sequence Wallet address from a given transaction hash
 - `boilerplates`: Collection of Sequence boilerplate starter projects
-  - `create-kit-embedded-wallet-react-starter`: Clone a starter boilerplate for Sequence Embedded Wallet integrated with Sequence Kit and React
+  - `create-embedded-wallet-react-starter`: Clone a starter boilerplate for Sequence Embedded Wallet integrated with Sequence Kit and React
-  - `create-kit-embedded-wallet-nextjs-starter`: Clone a starter boilerplate for Sequence Embedded Wallet integrated with Sequence Kit and Next.js
+  - `create-embedded-wallet-nextjs-starter`: Clone a starter boilerplate for Sequence Embedded Wallet integrated with Sequence Kit and Next.js
   - `create-google-embedded-wallet-react-starter`: Clone a starter boilerplate for Google widget authenticated Sequence Embedded Wallet integrated with React
   - `create-email-embedded-wallet-react-starter`: Clone a starter boilerplate for email authenticated Sequence Embedded Wallet and React
   - `create-stytch-embedded-wallet-react-starter`: Clone a starter boilerplate for Stytch authenticated Sequence Embedded Wallet and React